-Software quality assurance is a major part of ensuring that the software meets the requirements for the job it’s intended to do.
+Software QA and Maintenance is a major part of ensuring that the software meets the requirements for the job it’s intended to do.
 While it’s normal for software to have a couple of minor bugs on release, these should be minimized as much as possible — ideally eliminated — and detecting and identifying bugs is the role of software QA and maintenance.

 Some bugs are minor and annoying, such as a button not registering the first press.
 Others are more destructive and could lead to major losses, such as an e-commerce website creating faulty totals or — worse — a piece of medical software not displaying results correctly, resulting in misdiagnosis. in some cases, it can result in records being deleted, which is a major problem if you are in charge of criminal records.